Geocodio/docs/source/enterprise/index.html.md

 **`simple` format**

 When `format` is set to `simple`, a very simple JSON structure is outputted, with only basic information for the best matched results.
-This makes it much easier to work with the JSON document in situtations where extra verbosity is not needed.
+This makes it much easier to work with the JSON document in situations where extra verbosity is not needed.

 The `fields` parameter is still supported when the `simple` output format is selected, but the `limit` parameter has no effect.